-ECED 2130 Clinical Practicum I 2 Credits 1 Class Hour, 1 Lab Hour
+ECED 2130 Initial Practicum

+3 Credits 2 Class Hour, 1 Lab Hour

-A supervised practicum with a minimum of 15 clock hours in seminar and 45 clock hours in early childhood practical experiences.
-Course includes a study of the physical and human qualities that combine to create an environment that is safe and healthy, and promotes optimum learning for young children ages birth to nine.
-Prerequisite or corequisite: ECED 2010 or department approval
+A supervised practicum with a minimum of 30 clock hours in seminar and 45 clock hours in early childhood practical experiences.
+Course includes a study of the physical and human qualities that combine to create an environment that is safe and healthy, and promotes optimum learning for young children ages birth through eight.
+Prerequisite or Co-requisite: ECED 2010 or Department Approval.